-For more features and information, see "What's New in This Release" in Sun Java Enterprise System 5 Release Notes for UNIX.
+For more features and information, see "Features and Enhancements in Update 2 Release" in Sun Java System Web Server 7.0 Update 4 Release Notes.

 Supported Standards, Protocols, and Technologies

 Servlet 2.5 Support

 Java servlets are server-side Java programs that generate content in response to a client request.
 Servlets can be thought of as applets that run on the server side without a user interface.
 Servlets are invoked through URL invocation or by other servlets.